Germey/LaravelGeetest/README.md

 ### Configure Url while rendering

-Also, you can set Geetest Ajax Url by following way.
+Also, you can set Geetest Ajax Url by following way:

 ```php
 {!!
 Geetest::setGeetestUrl('/auth/geetest')->render() !!}